 - Our summer programme of Insight Lectures continues in June with a celebration of the vote 25 years ago by the General Synod of the Church of England to allow the ordination of women to the priesthood.
-The title of our lecture series is Canterbury Tales.
-The first will take place on Monday 5 June when another member of our College of Clergy, The Reverend Nelva Moss, gives us The Vicar’s Tale.
+The title of our celebratory lectures is Canterbury Tales.
+The first will take place on Monday 5 June when a member of our College of Clergy, The Reverend Nelva Moss, gives us The Vicar’s Tale.
 Then on Monday 19 June our guest lecturer will be the very first woman to be ordained to the priesthood in the Church of England, The Reverend Prebendary Angela Berners-Wilson.
 Though Angela is currently Rector of the Quantock Towers benefice, much of her ministry has been spent as a university chaplain.
 So her lecture is entitled The Chaplain’s Tale.
 All the lectures take place in the Church Hall, Digby Road, at 7.30 pm.
 Tickets are £5 each, and are available from the Parish Office or on the door.